-By April 2014, most of the jailed oil workers had been released, but a campaign for the truth about what happened on 16 December 2011 continued.
-(See here.)
 The Justice for Kazakhstan Oil Workers group in London, together with trade unionists in Russia, Ukraine, France and other countries, will continue to support the oil workers of Zhanaozen.
 I’ll put information here as and when I get it.
 Email me at email@example.com if you want to stay in touch.

 Join the open facebook group here

 Monday 16 December 2013.
 Demonstration for Justice for Kazakhstan’s Oil Workers.
 10.0 am at the Foreign Office, Whitehall, and 12.0 midday at the Kazakh embassy, Pall Mall, London.
 Report on the Platform web site here.
 Download a leaflet here.

 An open letter was handed in to the Foreign Secretary, William Hague, signed by the RMT union Offshore Energy Branch, which represents British oil workers, Labour MPs and trade union officials.